pulumi/pulumi-vscode-tools/README.md

 1. Select the __Run and Debug__ icon.
 2. Choose __Show all automatic debug configurations__.
-3. Select "Pulumi..." then "Pulumi: preview" or "Pulumi: up".
+3. Select "Pulumi..." then "pulumi preview" or "pulumi up".
 4. Click the __Start Debugging__ icon on the selected configuration.
+5. Select or create a stack when prompted to do so.

 Alternatively, you can run your configuration through the Command Palette (⇧⌘P) by filtering on __Debug: Select and Start Debugging__.